 Delegate The Tasks For Each Piece Of Content

-At this point, you, as the marketing project manager, tell your team these are the dates you'll ship the content.
+At this point, you, as the marketing project manager, tell your team these are the dates you'll ship each element of the project.

 Now they can help you break down each piece into the tasks they'll need to do to complete the work.

-I suggest setting your ship dates before breaking each piece of content into tasks for a few reasons:
+I suggest setting your launch dates before breaking each piece of content into tasks for a few reasons:

 - It helps your team focus on the tasks that will 10x the project instead of only 10-percenting the project.
 Tight deadlines provide intense focus to ship what truly makes the biggest impact.

 - Along with that, your team will cut the tasks that don't necessarily make huge improvements.
 You shoot for shipping here, not perfection.